dphiffer/documentation/en/User/Save_your_first_article.md

 subTitle: Save your first article
 ---

-# Save your first article

-Once connected on wallabag, you have many ways to save an article.
+# Saving Your First Article

+Articles in Wallabag can be saved in a variety of ways:

-## From the web application
+## From the Web Application

-Let's see first how to do from the web application.
-In the menu, you have a link **save a link**.
-Clicking on it, a form shows up: you simply have to type the web adress of the article you want to save.

-Confirm to store the content of the article.
+Find the **save a link** option in the Wallabag menu and enter the URL of the desired page.
+Click **Confirm** to store the contents of the article.

 By default, only the text is saved.
-If you want to store a copy of the images on your server, you have to enable the setting *DOWNLOAD_PICTURES*.
+To save images, enable the setting *DOWNLOAD_PICTURES*.
 Read the chapter on hidden options for more information.

 ## From the bookmarklet